 - Adelaide Zoo

-This is the only place in Australia that you can see Pandas, and is top of the fun things to do in Adelaide with kids, so pop in for a visit to see Funi and Wang Wang.
+Adelaide Zoo is the only place in Australia where you can see Pandas and is top of the fun things to do in Adelaide with kids, so pop in for a visit to see Funi and Wang Wang.
 For something different, take a look at the Adelaide Zoo After Dark tour.

 - See the Rundle Mall Statues